bytemaster/bytemaster.github.io/_posts/2015-01-07-The-Most-Decentralized-Proof-of-Stake-System.md

 With delegated proof of stake the network can remain secure even if the currency was evenly distributed among 1 million users.
 These million users would delegate to the top 101 which in theory could all have 100% approval and thus require someone to buy up 51% of the stake in order to take over the network.

-Only delegate proof of stake has the power to leverage the stake of millions of individual users to secure the network.
+Only delegated proof of stake has the power to leverage the stake of millions of individual users to secure the network.
 Nxt, Peercoin, and likely Ethereum all depend upon a wealthy elite with enough stake to profitably validate the network.

 ## Profits Don’t Matter